 Don’t Panic when your house cracks!

 Most homes develop some cracks.
 Old and new homes can develop cracks as well depending on climatic and physical factors.

 However, it is worth getting to the bottom of what is causing the cracking.
 A crack is actually the visible symptom of a possible problem and not the problem in itself.

 What causes cracks?

 In new homes, settlement may cause minor cracks.
 Normal foundation settlement occurs when the underlying soil compacts as a result of construction on previously undisturbed soil, changes in soil conditions and moisture.
 Typically small, hairline-sized cracking may be the result of the minor settlement, expansion and contraction, or changes in a season or cycle.

 Usually, these defects, though often unsightly, are not structurally significant.

 In older homes, changes in climatic conditions can affect the structure.
 Houses move with the climate.
 Heat and moisture will make them expand, cold and dryness will make them contract slightly.
 This movement is normal and in most cases will not cause cracking.
 Unusually hot or cold spells can result in increased expansion or contraction of the structure which may cause cracks.

 The rise or fall of the water table in very dry or very wet conditions can also affect the house’s foundations.

 Changes in the surroundings of the house such as the placing of new gardens or the planting and growth of trees and can change the moisture content of the soil supporting the foundation.

-The leaking of old water or sewer pipes in the ground can go unnoticed and change the moisture content of the soil under the foundations.
+The leaking of old water or sewer pipes in the ground can go unnoticed and change the moisture content of the soil under the floor and foundations causing subsidence of the foundation and filling material under floor slabs.
+Similar problems can result from leaking showers and baths.

-Dripping hose taps near foundations and irrigation systems spraying onto your walls and foundation can cause foundation subsidence and cracks.
+Dripping hose taps and dripping water pressure regulators near foundations and irrigation systems spraying onto your walls and foundation can cause foundation subsidence and cracks.

 The pooling of rainwater around your house or close to foundations will also affect your house’s foundations.
 Make sure the ground slopes away from the foundation.